 Fall is just such a cozy time of year and apple is one of the most comforting of all the fall flavors.
 That was my inspiration for these Award-Winning Toffee Apple Pie Cookies.
 If you are looking for fall baking ideas, look no further!
 They are the perfect way to enjoy those apples.

 A unique and tasty dessert; these are not your traditional apple pie cookies.
 These award-winning Apple Pie Cookies combine apple pie and toffee flavors with a fresh lemon glaze.
-They won Grand Prize in the Home Baking Cookie Category at "Canada’s Baking and Sweets Show 2015"
+They won Grand Prize in the Home Baking Cookie Category at "Canada’s Baking and Sweets Show 2015".
+They are like a toffee apple pie in cookie form.

 These toffee apple cookies embody the essence of autumn; they are crisp, but make you feel all warm inside.
 The lemon adds the perfect balance of tart to the sweetness of the apple pie and the toffee, well, the toffee bits make them sing!